kulbinderdio/AirflowDevEnv/README.md

 We should now have an environment that we can release our DAGs into and run where the output from these will be stored in a Postgres database.

+12. Copy the files under the dag directory to the dags directory on your computer, should be the same directory as the docker-compose.yaml file

+13. Go to http://localhost:8080 and you should these in your list of DAGs.
+Flick the Pause/Unpause button then run each one